ajs1037/Threads/README.md

 ### Question 6.
 How can you say Thread behaviour is unpredictable?
 (Important)

 Answer.
-The solution to question is quite simple, Thread behaviour is unpredictable because execution of Threads depends on Thread scheduler, thread scheduler may have different implementation on different platforms like windows, unix etc. Same threading program may produce different output in subsequent executions even on same platform.
+The solution to this question is quite simple, Thread behaviour is unpredictable because execution of Threads depends on Thread scheduler, the thread scheduler may have different implementation on different platforms like windows, unix etc. Same threading program may produce different output in subsequent executions even on same platform.

-To achieve we are going to create 2 threads on same Runnable Object, create for loop in run() method and start  both threads.
+To achieve this we are going to create 2 threads on same Runnable Object, create for loop in run() method and start  both threads.
 There is no surety that which threads will complete first,  both threads will enter anonymously in for loop.

 ### Question 7 .
 When threads are not lightweight process in java?

 Answer.
-Threads are lightweight process only if threads of same process are executing concurrently.
+Threads are lightweight processes only if threads of the same process are executing concurrently.
 But if threads of different processes are executing concurrently then threads are heavy weight process.

 ### Question 8.
 How can you ensure all threads that started from main must end in order in which they started and also main should end in last?
 (Important)

 Answer.
 Interviewers tend to know interviewees knowledge about Thread methods.
 So this is time to prove your point by answering correctly.
-We can use join() methodto ensure all threads that started from main must end in order in which they started and also main should end in last.In other words waits for this thread to die.
+We can use join() methods to ensure all threads that started from main must end in order in which they started and also main should end in last.In other words waits for this thread to die.
 Calling join() method internally calls join(0);

 ### Question 9.
 What is difference between starting thread with run() and start() method?
 (Important)